WWE News: The Real Reason The Rock Is At ‘Raw’ Tonight – Will He Be On The Show?

 There had been talk last year that Johnson would have a match at this year’s big pay-per-view, but it just wasn’t a possibility.
 With him doing so many movies and having projects one after another, he simply couldn’t find the time to return to the ring.

-Along with Pugh, Fighting With My Family will also star Lena Headey and Vince Vaughn as other member’s of Paige’s life.
+Along with Pugh, Fighting With My Family will also star Lena Headey and Vince Vaughn as other members of Paige’s life.

 The Rock is a great talent in the ring and on the big screen, but his primary focus now in life is making movies.
 He’s not done wrestling and will likely be back for another match or two in the future, but his schedule doesn’t really make it possible at this point in time.
 His appearance tonight at Monday Night Raw may result in an on-camera promo, but he isn’t returning for WrestleMania 33 as he is too busy with the movie about Paige’s family and other ventures.